framely/community/docs/reference/platform/access.md

 ## Motivation

 It is common for multiple members to collaborate on building a project.
-Framely offers access control, which lets you give more granular access to specific project resources and prevents unwanted access to other resources.
+OpenCUI offers access control, which lets you give more granular access to specific project resources and prevents unwanted access to other resources.

 Access control lets you adopt the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), so control access and permissions granted to team members, you grant only the necessary access to your project resources.

 ## Organization Access

-Your team can collaborate on Framely by using an organization account, which serves as a container for your shared work and gives the work a unique name and brand.
+Your team can collaborate on OpenCUI by using an organization account, which serves as a container for your shared work and gives the work a unique name and brand.
 You can invite people to join your organization, then give these members a variety of roles that grant different levels of access to the organization and its project.

 The roles in the organization are:
 | Role   | Summary |